SodaQiu/A_Hierarchical_Feature_Engineering_and_Evaluation_Framework_for_E-commerce_Purchase_Prediction/README.md

 </br >

+### Reproducibility Steps

+If you don't want to start with data preprocessing, download the following dataset.
+-

 ### Frameworks and Libraries Used

 - Local Environment: (python 3.12.4, pandas 2.2.2, numpy 1.26.4, matplotlib 3.8.4, seaborn 0.13.2, scikit-lear 1.4.2, imblearn 0.12.3)